styczynski/tiny-graphql-scala/README.md

  * TODOs

 ## Introduction

+**This is yet experimental software, use it for your own resposibility**

 This project was implemented as a part of Warsaw university course and is yet highly experimental software without any guarantee it works and that it will still work in the future.